Exotic Picard groups and chromatic vanishing via the Gross-Hopkins duality: The -local Picard group

 \subsection{Exotic Picard groups}

 Now the question turns to whether $\ev_1$ is injective or surjective.
 The surjectivity problem is hard and involves obstruction theory.
-In certain cases, we can show $\ev_1$ is injective. \begin{defn} The \textbf{exotic $K(h)$-local Picard group} $\kappa_h$ is the kernel of $\ev_1$. \end{defn} \begin{thm}[\mbox{\cite[Proposition 7.5]{HMS_picard}}] The exotic Picard group $\kappa_h$ vanishes when $(p-1)\nmid h$ and $2p-1>h^2$. \end{thm} The detection of elements in $\kappa_h$ lies in the \textbf{homotopy fixed point spectral sequence} (HFPSS) to compute the $\pi_*(X)$ for $X\in\Sp_{K(h)}$:
+In certain cases, we can show $\ev_1$ is injective. \begin{defn} The \textbf{exotic $K(h)$-local Picard group} $\kappa_h$ is the kernel of $\ev_1$ in \eqref{eqn:ev1}. \end{defn} \begin{thm}[\mbox{\cite[Proposition 7.5]{HMS_picard}}] The exotic Picard group $\kappa_h$ vanishes when $(p-1)\nmid h$ and $2p-1>h^2$. \end{thm} The detection of elements in $\kappa_h$ lies in the \textbf{homotopy fixed point spectral sequence} (HFPSS) to compute the $\pi_*(X)$ for $X\in\Sp_{K(h)}$:

-By definition, for any $X\in \kappa_h$, the HFPSS to compute its homotopy groups has the same $E_2$-page as that for $S^0_{K(h)}$.
+For any $X\in \kappa_h$, the $E_2$-page of the HFPSS to compute its homotopy groups is isomorphic to as that for $S^0_{K(h)}$.
 The potential differences between the two spectral sequences are the higher differentials.
 We will show that the higher differentials are necessarily zero under the assumption $2p-1>h^2$ and $(p-1)\nmid h$.
-To see this, we need the following basic facts about the HFPSS: \begin{lem}[\mbox{\cite[Page 12]{Goerss-Hopkins}}] For any $\G_h$-$\pi_0(E_h)$-module $M$, we have an isomorphism $H^s_c(\G_h;M)\simeq H^s_c(\Sbf_h;M)^{\Gal}$. \end{lem} \begin{lem}[Sparseness, \mbox{\cite[Theorem 6.2.10]{green}}] The continuous group cohomology $H_c^s(\Sbf_h;\pi_t(E_h))=0$ unless $2(p-1)$ divides $t$. \end{lem}
+To see this, we need the following basic facts about the HFPSS: \begin{lem}[\mbox{\cite[Lemma 1.32]{Bobkova-Goerss},\cite[Page 12]{Goerss-Hopkins}}] For any $\G_h$-$\pi_0(E_h)$-module $M$, we have an isomorphism $H^s_c(\G_h;M)\cong H^s_c(\Sbf_h;M)^{\Gal}$. \end{lem} \begin{lem}[Sparseness, \mbox{\cite[Remark 1.4]{Goerss-Hopkins}}] The continuous group cohomology $H_c^s(\Sbf_h;\pi_t(E_h))$ is zero unless $2(p-1)$ divides $t$. \end{lem}

 \begin{lem}[Horizontal vanishing line, \mbox{\cite[Proposition 1.6]{Goerss-Hopkins}}] The $p$-adic Lie group $\mbf{S}_h$ has cohomological dimension $h^2$ if $(p-1)\nmid h$. \end{lem}